redpesk-samples/signal-composer-plugins-demo-n2k/docs/3-Configuration.md

-# redpesk® demo-n2k plugin configuration
+# redpesk demo-n2k plugin configuration

 You can find down below the configuration obtained after compiling the demo-n2k plugin and a brief descritpion of several concept introduced.